soham2008xyz/sohambanerjee.me/_drafts/2020-06-26-clean-code-laravel.md

 Consider offloading some logic from controllers to events.
 For example, when creating models.
 The benefit is that creating these models will work the same everywhere (controllers, jobs, ...) and the controller has one less worry about the details of the DB schema.

 {% highlight php %}
-// Bad
+// ❌
-// Only works in this place & concerns it with
-// details that the model should care about. if (! isset($data['name'])) {
+// Only works in this place & concerns it with details that the model should care about. if (! isset($data['name'])) {
   $data['name'] = $data['code'];
 }